Process

 Quality gates

-Add evals, provenance, and human review.
+Add evals, source checks, and human review.
 Trust becomes legible to the org.

 5. 05